 The Majority of People Who Get Accepted Choose to Attend

-Notre Dame’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 58% last year.
+The yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 58% last year.
 For comparison, schools like Stanford, Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Notre Dame finished ahead of elite private institutions such as Vanderbilt (47%), Rice (42%), and Carnegie Mellon (37%).
+Notre Dame finished ahead of elite private institutions such as Vanderbilt (40%), Rice (39%), and Carnegie Mellon (42%).

 How Notre Dame Rates Applicants

-There is only one factor that Notre Dame ranks as being “very important” to their admissions process: rigor of secondary school record.
-Rating as “important” are: class rank, GPA, standardized test scores, essays, recommendations, extracurricular activities, talent/ability, character/personal qualities, first-generation status, legacy status, and volunteer experience.
-They “consider” an applicant’s religious affiliation, racial/ethnic status, work experience, and level of demonstrated interest.
+There are only two factors that Notre Dame ranks as being “very important” to their admissions process: rigor of secondary school record and character/personal qualities.
+Rating as “important” are: class rank, GPA, essays, recommendations, extracurricular activities, talent/ability, first-generation status, legacy status, and volunteer experience.
+They “consider” an applicant’s religious affiliation, racial/ethnic status, work experience, standardized test scores, and level of demonstrated interest.

 In the words of Notre Dame admissions officers themselves: “The most competitive applicants to Notre Dame are well-rounded, so we take a well-rounded, or holistic, view of students’ applications.
 That holistic review means that admissions counselors at Notre Dame evaluate both the academic and non-academic components of the application.”